shukriadams/arewedown/README.md

-# ARE WE DOWN
+# ARE WE DOWN?

-Simple HTTP status checking service, which can itself be tied to an even simpler service like Uptime Robot.
-In keeping with the spirit of infrastructure as code, all config is stored as text (JSON) files, and the service itself is fully Dockerized.
+- Simple HTTP status checking service
+- Entirely self-hosted, so good for running behind a firewall on a closed domain.
+- Custom rules can be easily added via Javascript extension scripts.
+- Has a minimal single-page dashboard that should run on almost any browser or lower device, ideal for Raspberry Pi's.

 ## Vagrant